AdelMej/holbertonschool-web_front_end/html_advanced/README.md

-# A repo for learning about html
+# A repo for learning about HTML

-- balise
+- tag
 - header
 - content